entando/entando-docs/vuepress/docs/next/tutorials/ecr/tutorials/from-blueprint-to-de.md

 ### 1. Generate an entity

-In order to include auto-generated micro frontends to your bundle you will need to use the `jhispter entity` generator.
+In order to include auto-generated micro frontends to your bundle you will need to use the `JHipster entity` generator.
 Let’s assume we want to generate a simple *Conference* entity.

     jhipster entity Conference